 Then choose all the features that you want to use for your calling policy.

-Microsoft Teams offers a lot of interesting meeting features for its users so make sure to take advantage of them by customizing your meetings setting and policies.
+Microsoft Teams offers a lot of interesting meeting features for its users so make sure to take advantage of them by customizing your meeting setting and policies.

 In the Microsoft Teams admin center go to Meetings, then click on Meetings to control what features are available to users.
 Click on add and choose the right features in General, Audio & video, Content sharing, Participants & guests.

-Then you can go to Meetings settings to control whether anonymous users can join a meeting, to customize email invitations, or to handle real-time media traffic.
+Then you can go to Meeting settings to control whether anonymous users can join a meeting, to customize email invitations, or to handle real-time media traffic.

 You can set up your teams for such features as email integration, cloud storage options and device set up.